slopezpereyra/puppy-adopter/docs/README.md

 Remember you can add as many websites as you like to your environments; the more websites, the more images!

+If you erase an environment's folder, this doesn't prevent PuppyAdopter from considering this environment still exists.
+The reason is that this environment's data wasn't properly erased.
+To properly erase an environment, do not simply delete its folder: use **Environmentor** to do it.

 Do not provide your environment's websites' list with links of websites that request captcha or other types of control, and neither of websites that display